 The Youth Multi-Sport program is an introduction to competition module.
 Through the Youth Multi-Sport curriculum athletes are introduced to the rules and strategies associated with basketball, track & field, bocce, and soccer.
 The Youth Multi-Sport program will also provide administrative support for goal setting and teaching athletes to function as part of a team in a structured, safe, and competitive environment.

-The PAHL Sports Festival is an introductory event for young athletes aged 2-12.
+Sports Festival (ages 2-12) The Sports Festival is an introductory event for young athletes aged 2-12.
 It is organized and run by Special Olympics Ontario and functions to introduce communities to the Special Olympics movement.
 It is a fun, non-competitive event designed to provide young athletes with an intellectual disability an entry point to sport and physical activity.
 It enables communities to support physical literacy development as well as community program development.